Liz Cheney

 Cheney is the elder daughter of former vice president Dick Cheney and second lady Lynne Cheney.
-She held several positions in the U.S. State Department during the George W. Bush administration, notably as Deputy Assistant Secretary of State for Near Eastern Affairs and Coordinator for Broader Middle East and North Africa Initiatives.
+She held several positions in the U.S. State Department during the George W. Bush administration.
 She promoted regime change in Iran while chairing the Iran Syria Policy and Operations Group with Elliott Abrams.
-In 2009 Cheney and Bill Kristol founded Keep America Safe, a nonprofit organization concerned with national security issues, which advocated the Bush–Cheney administration's positions.
-She was a candidate for the 2014 election to the U.S. Senate in Wyoming, challenging three-term incumbent Mike Enzi, before withdrawing from the race.
-In the House of Representatives, she holds the seat her father held from 1979 to 1989.
+In 2009, Cheney and Bill Kristol founded Keep America Safe, a nonprofit organization concerned with national security issues that supported the Bush–Cheney administration's positions.
+In 2014 she was briefly a candidate for the U.S. Senate in Wyoming, challenging incumbent Mike Enzi before withdrawing.
+She was elected to the House of Representatives in 2016, holding the same seat her father had held from 1979 to 1989.

-Regarded as a leading ideological conservative in the Bush–Cheney-era tradition and a representative of the Republican establishment, Cheney is a neoconservative, known for her focus on national security, support for the U.S. military, a pro-business stance, hawkish foreign policy views, and fiscal and social conservatism.
-She is considered one of the leaders of the Republican Party's neoconservative wing, and was critical of the foreign policy of the Donald Trump administration but at the same time voted steadfastly in support of Trump's overall agenda.
+Regarded as a leading ideological neoconservative in the Bush–Cheney tradition as well as representative of the Republican establishment, Cheney is known for her pro-business stances and hawkish foreign policy views.
+She was critical of the foreign policy of the first Donald Trump administration while consistently voting in favor of Trump's overall agenda.

-Cheney supported the second impeachment of Donald Trump for his role in the 2021 storming of the U.S. Capitol.
-Because of her stance on the Capitol riot, her impeachment vote and opposition to Trump's false stolen-election narrative, pro-Trump Freedom Caucus members of the House Republican Conference attempted to remove her from party leadership in February 2021.
-That effort failed, and Cheney remained conference chair until mid-May, when pro-Trump members of the House again pushed for her removal.
-With House Minority Leader Kevin McCarthy supporting the effort, Cheney was removed from her position.
+Cheney supported the second impeachment of Donald Trump following the 2021 storming of the U.S. Capitol.
+Her impeachment vote and criticism of Donald Trump led to her eventual removal from Republican leadership in May 2021.
 In July 2021, Speaker Nancy Pelosi appointed Cheney to the House Select Committee on the January 6 Attack.
 Two months later, she was made vice chair of the committee.
-As a consequence of serving on the committee, Cheney's membership in the Wyoming Republican Party was revoked in November 2021.
+Her role on the committee resulted in the Wyoming Republican Party revoking Cheney's membership in November 2021 as well as censure from the Republican National Committee in February 2022.

-On August 16, 2022, Cheney lost renomination in Wyoming's Republican primary to Trump-endorsed Harriet Hageman in a landslide, garnering just 28.9% of the vote.
-Her term expired on January 3, 2023.
-Cheney has said that she intends to be "the leader, one of the leaders, in a fight to help to restore our party", and that she may be interested in a presidential run.
+In 2022, Cheney lost renomination in Wyoming's Republican primary to Trump-endorsed Harriet Hageman in a landslide, garnering just 28.9% of the vote.
+Cheney has said that she intends to be "the leader, one of the leaders, in a fight to help to restore" the Republican Party.
+She later endorsed and campaigned for Kamala Harris's unsuccessful run in the 2024 presidential election.
+In 2024, she was awarded the Presidential Citizens Medal by Joe Biden and pardoned from potential future prosecution.
+As of March 2023, she is a professor of practice at the University of Virginia Center for Politics.